Austin-Haskell/typeclasses/typeclasses/big4notes.md

 Another variety of functor.
 This time the `(a -> b)` function is itself embedded in an `f` data structure.
 So, for example, we're applying a list of functions to a list of values to return a list of results.

-# Monad

-Yet another variety of functor (there are many).

 ```haskell
 class Functor f => Applicative (f :: * -> *) where
   pure :: a -> f a